 Though we were promised transparency, and presented with a beautifully type-set trial report, there have always been questions about how the data was "processed" or "laundered" or whatever word you might want to use.

-The problems are so numerous that it's hard to imagine anyone honest suggesting that they know exactly how the process it all.
+The problems are so numerous that it's hard to imagine anyone honest suggesting that they know exactly how to process it all.

 Poorly Conducted Trial Sites